beast-dev/doc/tutorials/hierarchical_models/hierarchical_models.md

 A long run is available to examine the results; in this case the hierarchical means in the log files are 'Te_clock.rate.mean' and 'Tr_clock.rate.mean' (they are in log space).

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i>
-The full length log file for this first HPM setup can be downloaded from here:
+The full length log file for the second HPM setup can be downloaded from here:
 <a href="{{ root_url }}files/BatRabies_HPM2.log"><samp>BatRabies_HPM2.log</samp></a>
 </div>